I Was Terrified of Speaking to White Men

 Your anxiety levels were off the charts.
 What do I say?
 What do we have in common?
 What if I say something stupid?

-When you have felt like that, you were probably in your child-ego state.
-A quick explanation of Transactional Analysis Theory to make this make sense.
-When communicating with others, we all act, think and feel in one of three states (according to the person or situation):
+When you’ve felt like that, you were probably in your child-ego state.
+A quick explanation of Transactional Analysis Theory makes this clearer.
+When communicating with others, we all act, think and feel in one of three states (depending on the person or situation):

-Not having this awareness can stunt your growth and development, especially when it comes to building connections with other people.
-This can also happen when we fear ‘the other’.
+Not having this awareness can stunt your growth, especially when it comes to building meaningful connections.
+This also happens when we fear “the other.”

-Admit it, how many times when in the company of someone you little in have common with (because they are seemingly so different to you), have you,
+Admit it — how many times, when in the company of someone you feel you have little in common with (because they seem so different to you), have you:

 I’ve done all these things.

-“A lack of knowledge, is a lack of power.”
-Scholar Bruce Lipton
+“A lack of knowledge is a lack of power.” — Bruce Lipton

-I’m just going to say it, I used to find myself stuttering, palms sweating, and tongue frozen when speaking to most white men.
-I would just feel intimidated.
-Most likely because as a child, the only white men I knew were scary figures of authority like headteachers, lawmakers and the police.
+I’m just going to say it: I used to find myself stuttering, palms sweating, and tongue frozen when speaking to most white men.
+I felt intimidated.
+As a child, the only white men I encountered were authority figures like headteachers, lawmakers and the police.
+That subconscious fear travelled with me into adulthood and affected my behaviour, a common experience when people haven’t explored equity diversity inclusion concepts, cultural humility, or how microaggressions and assumptions shape everyday interactions.

 - It stopped me from making connections at networking events.

-Things changed for me when I began to study the psychology of cultural connections about 15 years ago.
-Suddenly I became fascinated with how we ALL use our cultural frame of reference to judge others.
-This in turn affects how we do (or don’t) make connections.
-Boom!
+Things changed when I began studying the psychology of cultural connections about 15 years ago.
+Suddenly I became fascinated by how we ALL use our cultural frame of reference to judge others.
+This impacts how we build relationships or avoid them.
+This is the same root issue we explore in unconscious bias training, anti racism training, DEI training, and courses on workplace inclusion diversity and diversity and inclusion at work.

-This learning nicely led to delivering cultural awareness training for teachers and the rest is history.
+That learning led me to deliver cultural awareness training for teachers and the rest is history.

 Now, I easily speak with and train white men and others without missing a heartbeat.
-We are all fallible humans and are vulnerable to our irrational fears.
-When we take time to learn more about managing relationships with the ‘other’, we give ourselves the gift of being who we truly are:
+We are all fallible humans, vulnerable to irrational fears but when we take time to learn how to manage relationships with “the other,” we give ourselves the gift of being who we truly are:

 Amazing, adaptable, accepting adults.